Merit Scholarships for U.S. Transfer Students

 Jonas Clark Transfer Scholarship

 The Jonas Clark Transfer Scholarship is a competitive merit-based scholarship for students transferring to Clark through one of our articulation agreements.

 $12,000 | Merit-based | Awarded to students transferring from two-year schools

 The Phi Theta Kappa Scholarship is for students transferring to Clark from two-year colleges.
-To be eligible, candidates must be members of the Phi Theta Kappa Honor Society with a minimum 3.5 cumulative GPA and be transferring to Clark with an associate's degree.
+To be eligible, candidates must be members of the Phi Theta Kappa Honor Society and be transferring to Clark with an associate's degree.
 Admission applications and all supporting credentials must be received by the stated deadlines.